-In skincare, patchouli is a powerful tissue regenerator, great for healing skin problems such as rough, dry or devitalized skin, as well as acne and eczema.
+In skincare, patchouli is a powerful tissue regenerator, great for restoring skin problems such as rough, dry or devitalized skin, as well as acne and eczema.

-It speeds healing and is good for reducing scarring from wounds.
-And last but not least, patchouli's anti-fungal properties can help heal athlete's foot and dandruff.
+It is good for reducing scarring from wounds.
+And last but not least, patchouli's anti-fungal properties can help alleviate athlete's foot and dandruff.
 Definitely a skin cream must-have!

 One important point: don't use patchouli oil right before bed, because it will keep you awake.